GeoscienceAustralia/hiperseis/seismic/cluster/README.md

 When gathering a large number of arrivals, batch jobs can be utilised making use of the steps above.
 Example PBS scripts can be found [here for python3.4](../../hpc/cluster.sh) and [here for python3.6](../../hpc/cluster36.sh).
-Instructions on how to setup hpc environment on `raijn` like supercomputer can be found [here for python3.4](../../hpc/README.rst) and [here for python3.6](../../hpc/READMEPY36.sh).
+Instructions on how to setup hpc environment on `raijin` like supercomputer can be found [here for python3.4](../../hpc/README.rst) and [here for python3.6](../../hpc/READMEPY36.sh).